emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 But this is already a kind of SQLBuilder concept, albeit in a primitive form, and implemented in a particular way.
 The particular solutions always take a lot of place, as they depart from the `DRY`_ principle.

-Let me to explain it with an example.
+Let me explain it with an example.
 Imagine a query to select ads from the database by 5 criteria.
 You need to allow users to select the ads using a set of any number of the following criteria: